Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 • Calcium: 11% of the DV

-Mozzarella also contains bacteria that act as probiotics, including strains of Lactobacillus casei and Lactobacillus fermentum (2).
+Mozzarella also contains bacteria that act as probiotics, including strains of Lactobacillus casei and Lactobacillus fermentum.

-Both animal and human studies show that these probiotics may improve gut health and regularity, promote immunity, and decrease inflammation in your body (3, 4, 5).
+Studies in both animals and humans suggest that these probiotics may improve gut health and regularity, promote immunity, and decrease inflammation.

-One older study in 1,072 older adults found that drinking 7 oz.
-(200 milliliters) per day of fermented dairy containing Lactobacillus fermentum for 3 monthssignificantly reduced the duration of respiratory infections, compared to not consuming the drink (6).
+One older study in 1,072 older adults found that drinking 7 oz (200 milliliters) of fermented dairy containing Lactobacillus fermentum each day for 3 months significantly reduced the duration of respiratory infections compared to not consuming the drink.

-Therefore, dairy products like mozzarella that contain this probiotic may strengthen your immune system and improve your body’s response against infections.
+These results suggest that dairy products that contain this probiotic, such as mozzarella, may strengthen your immune system and improve your body’s response to infections.
 However, more research is needed.

-Mozzarella tastes delicious in Caprese salad — made with fresh tomatoes, basil, and balsamic vinegar — and can also be added to many recipes.
+Mozzarella tastes delicious in caprese salad, which is made with fresh tomatoes, basil, and balsamic vinegar.
+It can also be added to many other dishes.

 Mozzarella is a soft cheese that’s lower in sodium and calories than most other cheeses.
-It also contains probiotics that may boost your immune system.
+It also contains probiotics that may benefit your immune system.

-Blue cheese is made from cow, goat, or sheep’s milk that has been cured with cultures from the mold Penicillium (7).
+Blue cheese is made from cow’s, goat’s, or sheep’s milk that has been cured with cultures from the mold Penicillium.

-It is typically white with blue or grey veins and spots.
-The mold used to create blue cheese gives it a distinctive odor and bold, tangy flavor.
+It is typically white with blue or gray veins and spots.
+The mold used to create blue cheese gives it a distinctive odor and a bold, tangy flavor.

 Blue cheese is very nutritious and is a good source of calcium.
-One oz.
-(28 g) of blue cheese made with whole milk contains (8):
+A 1-oz (28-g) serving of blue cheese made with whole milk provides:

 • Calories: 100